christiandunkel/raytracer/README.md

 ## What does it do?

 This program will parse a `.sdf` file and generate a scene from the `defines` inside.
 It will then render the shapes, lights, etc. using the defined camera and rendering information as an image in the `.ppm` file format.

-The rendering process is completely done using raytracing and also includes blinn-phong shading, reflective and refractive surfaces, anti-aliasing, tone mapping and gamma correction.
+The rendering process is completely done using raytracing and supports simples shapes like spheres, rectangles and triangles.
+The program also supports blinn-phong shading, reflective and refractive surfaces, transparency, anti-aliasing, tone mapping and gamma correction.

+Animation and `.sdf` file generation are also possible.
+For a demo video of an animated rendered scene, click [here](https://raw.githubusercontent.com/christiandunkel/raytracer/master/documentation/examples/animation_demo.mp4).

 ## Try it out